File for less and get more.

 Time is money, and plenty of people are willing to pay you to run their errands or do tasks around their home!
 If you can put together Ikea furniture without angst, don’t mind waiting in line for hours to secure the latest tech gadget, or can help people move – then sites like TaskRabbit could be a simple way for you to earn extra money, fast.

 Taskers offer all sorts of services.
 They also can set their own rates and decide which jobs they want to take.
 It puts you in control.
 But, obviously, the more you work the more you earn.
 Be sure to factor in any service fees you’ll pay to TaskRabbit when you set your rate.
+Don’t forget ridesharing companies such as Uber and Lyft, or delivery companies such as DoorDash.

 4. Sell your talents

-Sites like Fiverr and Upwork allow you to capitalize on your skill set and even gain experience while getting paid.
+Sites like Fiverr and Upwork allow you to capitalize on your skillset and even gain experience while getting paid.
 You can offer services on everything from copy editing, voice-overs and animation to building websites and creating PowerPoint presentations.

 Similar to working with TaskRabbit, you should factor in service fees you need to pay to the site when you decide what to charge.